 The obvious advantages to digital LCD displays versus static displays or light boxes are the ability to change content with a few keystrokes, vary the type of content and support multiple advertisers or programs.
 The ability to provide day-parting and dynamic content is also significant.
 A single digital display can run hot coffee ads in the morning and switch to iced coffee when the temperature rises above 65 degrees, then switch to food ads mid-day, and finally advertise beer in the evening.

-The initial cost will be understandably higher for these digital displays.
-However, the impact and versatility of these dynamic, eye-catching large-format LCD displays have proven to provide the needed ROI.
+The initial cost is understandably higher for outdoor digital displays; however, the impact and versatility of these dynamic, eye-catching large-format LCD displays provides the needed ROI.

-As these displays are being deployed "outside," there are several new factors that must be considered.
-In an indoor environment, conditions are generally stable: the ambient temperature usually is the same, the ambient lighting is known, clean and reliable power is available and the environmental conditions are consistent (it doesn’t rain inside).
-However, outside, things change...and they change dramatically.
-Temperatures will vary greatly throughout the year, rain will fall, winds will blow, humidity levels will change, vandalism may increase, cloudy days will occur and direct/indirect sunlight will affect the viewability of the outdoor digital display.
+Several new factors must be considered as these displays will be placed outdoors.
+In an indoor environment conditions are generally stable: the ambient temperature and environmental conditions are consistent, the ambient lighting is known and clean reliable power is available.
+When going outside things change...and they change dramatically.
+Temperatures will vary significantly throughout the year, rain will fall, winds will blow, humidity levels will change, vandalism may increase, cloudy days will occur and direct/indirect sunlight will affect the viewability of the outdoor digital display.

-"Indoor displays are designed for certain ambient light conditions, certain humidity levels and certain temperature levels," said Peter Kaszycki, vice president of business development for Alpharetta, Ga.-based Manufacturing Resources International, a company that creates both outdoor and indoor digital signage displays.
+"Indoor displays are designed for indoor ambient light conditions, indoor humidity levels and indoor temperature levels," said Peter Kaszycki, CEO and president of Alpharetta, Ga.-based LG-MRI, a company that creates both outdoor and semi-outdoor digital signage displays.
 "When you go outside, everything changes."

 This guide will discuss how to handle the unique challenges of an outdoor deployment.
-We'd like to thank Manufacturing Resources International for their sponsorship of this guide, which enables us to provide it at no cost.
+We'd like to thank LG-MRI for their sponsorship of this guide, which enables us to provide it at no cost.